njudd/ggrain/cran-comments.md

-This release contains some minor documentation fixes.
+This release fixes an issue related to the new version of ggpp

 ## Test environments